jaredly/scripture-bots/Readme.md

 To auth:
-- run `node index.js`
+- run `node auth.js`
 - open the url in browser
-- copy the redirect url, make the params into variables in auth.js, along with the secret printed from index.js
+- run it again with arguments
 - you're done!